 »Starting the Dev Server

 First, start a Vault dev server.
 The dev server is a built-in, pre-configured server that is not very secure but useful for playing with Vault locally.
-Later in the Deploy Vault guide, you will configure and start a non-dev server.
+Later in the Deploy Vault tutorial, you will configure and start a non-dev server.

 To start the Vault dev server, run:

 $ vault server -dev ==> Vault server configuration: Api Address: http://127.0.0.1:8200 Cgo: disabled Cluster Address: https://127.0.0.1:8201 Listener 1: tcp (addr: "127.0.0.1:8200", cluster address: "127.0.0.1:8201", max_request_duration: "1m30s", max_request_size: "33554432", tls: "disabled") Log Level: info Mlock: supported: false, enabled: false Recovery Mode: false Storage: inmem Version: Vault v1.4.1 WARNING! dev mode is enabled!
 In this mode, Vault runs entirely in-memory and starts unsealed with a single unseal key.
 The root token is already authenticated to the CLI, so you can immediately begin using Vault.
 You may need to set the following environment variable: $ export VAULT_ADDR='http://127.0.0.1:8200' The unseal key and root token are displayed below in case you want to seal/unseal the Vault or re-authenticate.
 Unseal Key: 1+yv+v5mz+aSCK67X6slL3ECxb4UDL8ujWZU/ONBpn0= Root Token: s.XmpNPoi9sRhYtdKHaQhkHP6x Development mode should NOT be used in production installations! ==> Vault server started!
 Log data will stream in below: # ...

 You should see output similar to that above.
 Notice that Unseal Key and Root Token values are displayed.